 With the reformatted Blazer, Chevy fills the niche in its lineup left between the five-seat Equinox and the seven-seat Traverse.
 If you're still hoping for a two-door spin-off of the Silverado, we feel your pain, but that Blazer left us a decade ago, and won't be coming back anytime soon.

 The new vehicle is a mid-size crossover SUV with front-drive roots, seating for five, and a base inline-4 engine.
 It's sold in base L, LT, RS, and Premier models.

-We give the 2019 Chevy Blazer a 6.8 out of 10, with gas mileage and safety scores to come.
+We give the 2019 Chevy Blazer a 6.2 out of 10, with complete safety scores to come.
 (Read more about how we rate cars.)